 - ActivZone™: Delivers focused support for your shoulders, base of spine and waist for improved comfort.

 When the new bags were launched, Tim Grimmer, Senior Director of Product for Lowepro, told PhotoBite: “In designing carrying solutions, we always listen closely to what our image makers are telling us.
-They are seeking increased versatility, organisation, and accessibility with the performance and protection ProTactic is known for.
-We’re excited to offer this enhanced line-up featuring more adaptive interiors, always-ready access and a great collection of exterior attachments and accessories.”
+They are seeking increased versatility, organisation, and accessibility with the performance and protection Lowepro is known for.
+We’re excited to offer this new bag featuring adaptive interiors, always-ready access and a great collection of exterior attachments and accessories.”

 In our time with the bag, the Freeline BP 350 we were surprised as to just how brilliant it is.
-It’s clear that Lowepro has taken real time and effort to further develop their already excellent ProTactic range of bags.
+It’s clear that Lowepro has taken real time and effort to further develop their already excellent range of bags with this addition.

 They deliver an adaptable, tough, secure and stylish solution for image makers, giving an excellent bag that’s both subtle and superbly designed for practicality.
 It’s also the very first bag from the Lowepro brand to highlight their new QuickShelf technology; an ‘adaptive interior divider system, which unfolds into